 Part F - conservation of fuel and power

-The purpose of this note is to clarify the implementation of the requirements for nearly zero-energy buildings for new public buildings, with respect to regulation 43B as applicable to new buildings occupied and owned by public authorities.
+The purpose of this note is to clarify the implementation of the requirements for nearly zero-energy new buildings, with respect to regulation 43B, while the Department is working to increase standards as quickly as possible.
+A previous Information Note published in 2019 continues to apply to new buildings occupied and owned by public authorities.